AnkitMaheshwariIn/hire-a-counsellor/README.md

 - Free email service (Nodemailer with Gmail)
 - No paid third-party APIs or plugins

-## License
+## 🔒 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is proprietary and confidential.
+Unauthorized use or distribution is strictly prohibited.
+For licensing requests, contact **Ankit Maheshwari**.